-Below is an indicative sample of courses that he has designed and delivered:
+Below is an indicative sample of courses that I have developed—as course coordinator and lecturer—since I began lecturing in 2008:

 Australian Environmental Philosophy